-- London: £32,300
+- London: £27,025

-- South West: £23,600
+- South West: £23,030

-- Yorkshire: £22,800
+- Yorkshire: £22,560

-- Wales: £22,600
+- Wales: £21,855

-Job prospects for Assistant Accountants
+Job prospects for assistant accountants

-Accountants are in short supply in the UK hiring market, and with the finance industry already anticipating heavy workloads for the future, Assistant Accountants can expect good future job prospects.
+Accountants are in short supply in the UK hiring market, and with the finance industry already anticipating heavy workloads for the future, assistant accountants can expect good future job prospects.

-Management Accountants and Financial Accountants are in high demand currently, so assistants can increase job opportunities by specialising in either of these roles.
-Vacancies are high for Assistant Management Accountants who are part-qualified or newly qualified in Leeds, London, Bristol and Birmingham.
+Management accountants and financial accountants are in high demand currently, so assistants can increase job opportunities by specialising in either of these roles.
+Vacancies are high for assistant management accountants who are part-qualified or newly qualified in Leeds, London, Bristol and Birmingham.

 Although there are temporary and contract job opportunities available in the hiring market for this role (a trend which is quickly rising to meet the employment demands of the sector) permanent roles still remain the most plentiful.
 Professionals looking for temporary employment are likely to find that the best placement opportunities are between 6 months and one year in length.

-Assistant Accountant salary opportunities
+Assistant accountant salary opportunities

 Financial services salaries have seen a slight uplift in recent months, this is especially true for graduate and junior salaries, which are higher than they’ve been in recent months.

-Assistant financial accountants start on £30,000 and can reach £50,500 with the right experience on their CV.
-For the best-earning potential, professionals should seek opportunities in London (£32,500), Edinburgh (£32,000) and Bristol (£30,600).
+An assistant accountant average starting salary is £20,000 and can reach £28,000 with the right experience on their CV.
+For the best-earning potential, professionals should seek accountancy jobs London (£27,035), South East England (£24,205) and East of England (£23,265).

-Assistant Management Accountants typically earn between £35,000-£65,000.
-The top salaries for this position in the UK are London (£42,000), Edinburgh (£41,400) and Bristol (£39,600).
+Assistant management accountants salaries typically range between £30,000-£36,000.
+The top salaries for this position in the UK are London (£39,100) and South East England (£35,020).